SparshS01/Program_structure_data_types-in-C-/README.md

 5. **`mutable`**

    * Allows modification of class members even if the object is declared `const`.

-     Algorithm:
+-Algorithm:

-Start the program.
+-Start the program.
-Declare an integer variable.
+-Declare an integer variable.
 Prompt the user and read an integer.
 Print its value and size.
-Declare a float variable.
+-Declare a float variable.
 Prompt the user and read a float.
 Print its value and size.
-Declare a string variable.
+-Declare a string variable.
 Prompt the user and read a word.
 Print its value and size.
-Declare a double variable.
+-declare a double variable.
 Prompt the user and read a double.
 Print its value and size.
-Declare a char variable.
+-Declare a char variable.
 Prompt the user and read a character.
 Print its value and size.
-Declare a bool variable.
+-Declare a bool variable.
 Prompt the user and read a boolean value (true/false).
 Print its value and size.
-End the program.
+-End the program.

 ### **Conclusion:**